Israel enjoys upper hand as ceasefire signals Hezbollah’s limits

 Hezbollah has emerged from its 13-month war with Israel leaderless and weak, no longer the powerful regional force that Iran has depended on.
 Will Israel seek to take advantage of Tehran’s new vulnerability?

-Israel battered Hezbollah – the strongest of Iran’s regional allies, demonstrating deep intelligence penetration and military prowess.
+Israel battered Hezbollah – the strongest of Iran’s regional allies – demonstrating deep intelligence penetration and military prowess.
 It assassinated the top echelons of Hezbollah’s leadership, destroyed Hezbollah tunnel systems along the border, and claims to have destroyed the bulk of Hezbollah’s arsenal of 150,000 rockets and missiles.

 President Joe Biden announced the ceasefire, saying that it is “designed to be a permanent cessation of hostilities,” and that “what is left of Hezbollah” would “not be allowed to threaten the security of Israel again.”